AngeloGalav/iot-smart-alarm/README.md

   - [x] alarm periodicity (based on day of the week)
   - [ ] add toast notifications?
   - [ ] add options menu for some useful commands? (i.e. stop all commands, enable angry mode...)
-  - [ ] add ability to change the ip within the app
+  - [ ] add ability to change the ip within the app?

 - [ ] Telegram Bot
   - [ ] Do bot